-These documents or the links to them must be added to the app.
-You need to explain to the user how their sensitive data is processed and what data is shared by the app with third parties and for what purposes (e.g., analytics tools, advertising networks, and third-party SDKs, etc.).
-A user needs to know the deletion and retention policies of your application.
+These papers, or links to them, must be included in the app.
+You must explain to the user how their sensitive data is processed, as well as what data the app shares with third parties and for what purposes (e.g., analytics tools, advertising networks, third-party SDKs, etc.).
+For submit to be featured in the App Store, a user must be aware of your application’s deletion and retention rules.

-If some regulations within your business area demand a license for providing your services, such as FinTech, Medicine, Healthcare, etc., you need to attach a copy of those documents to the application review.
-If an app requires specific hardware, you need to provide a corresponding certificate or license for this hardware.
+If your industry requires a license to provide your services, such as FinTech, Medicine, or Healthcare, you must attach a copy of those documents to the application for review.
+If a program requires certain hardware, you must supply a certificate or license for that hardware.

-Another case from our experience: an application used a special sticker printer.
-At first, the application was rejected, and we needed to get a certificate to use those printers.
-It took us a month to get the official approval from the producer of the hardware.
+Another example from our experience: an application that made use of a specialized sticker printer.
+Initially, the application was denied, and we needed to obtain a certificate in order to utilize those printers.
+It took us a month to gain official certification from the hardware manufacturer.

 “Apps facilitating Initial Coin Offerings (“ICOs”), cryptocurrency futures trading, and other crypto-securities or quasi-securities trading must come from established banks, securities firms, futures commission merchants (“FCM”), or other approved financial institutions and must comply with all applicable law”.

 Ask user for permissions